How can managers best support employees’ mental health

 4. Fighting mental health stigma by changing norms

-Employees experiencing mental illness or just mental health struggles often face substantial stigma.
+Employees can experience substantial stigma because of mental illness or their mental health struggles.
 They might avoid treatment because they are concerned about losing their job or being viewed differently.

 Employers and managers can support employees' mental health and tackle stigma at the structural level by thinking about mental health concerns the same way they deal with physical ones and by increasing mental health literacy within their company.